St. John's (NY) vs. Michigan College Basketball Predictions & Picks - November 13

 St. John's (NY) Performance Insights

-- The Red Storm were the fifth-best team in college basketball in rebounds per game (37.2) and ranked 275th in rebounds conceded (32.5) last year.

-- At 15.2 assists per game last season, St. John's (NY) was 40th in college basketball.
+- Last season St. John's (NY) was ranked 40th in college basketball in assists with 15.2 per game.

-- At 5.8 made 3-pointers per game and shooting 33.1% from downtown last year, the Red Storm were 324th and 234th in college basketball, respectively, in those categories.

-- The Red Storm attempted 27% percent of their shots from beyond the arc last year, and 73% percent from inside it.
-In terms of makes, 19.9% of the Red Storm's buckets were 3-pointers, and 80.1% were 2-pointers.
+- Last season, the Red Storm took 27% of their shots from beyond the arc, and 73% from inside it.
+In terms of makes, 19.9% of the Red Storm's baskets were 3-pointers, and 80.1% were 2-pointers.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.